DUP MLA Gary Middleton Quits Stormont Over 'Significant' Mental Health Challenges

 What's Next

-The DUP will move quickly to fill the vacancy in Foyle.
-The constituency will be closely watched ahead of future elections, with the party keen to maintain its presence in an area where it faces strong competition from nationalist and republican parties.
+The DUP will move quickly to consolidate its position in Foyle with Julie Middleton's appointment.
+The constituency will be closely watched ahead of future elections, with the party keen to maintain its presence in an area where it faces strong competition.
+Full coverage of the resignation is available at BBC News Northern Ireland, with further context on mental health in Northern Ireland at the Irish Times.